Skip to content

 }

-The type of parameters patient_index and patient_name are not known, but may be explained in a similar way:
+The types of parameters patient_index and patient_name are not known, but can be explained in a similar way:

 function my_func(/**number*/ patient_index, /**string*/ patient_name)